tamilvasan/generator-cloudflare-worker/README.md

 - _npm_ - as task runner.
 - _jest_ - as [testing and coverage framework](https://facebook.github.io/jest/) to write specs in **TypeScript** itself.
-You can choose to use _mocha_ instead. s asked and then quiety get out of the way!
+You can choose to use _mocha_ instead.
 ## Usage

 Install `generator-cloudflare-worker` globally.